crcdng/imperfect-vr/05_reality_of_the_virtual/README.md

 This is part of the "Imperfect VR" workshop [https://github.com/i3games/imperfect-vr](https://github.com/i3games/imperfect-vr).

-This scene is a variation of the "Hello World" scene featuring Slavoj Žižek, Dubstep, Nyan Cat and more.
+This scene is a variation of the initial "Hello World" scene we built, featuring Slavoj Žižek, Dubstep, Nyan Cat and more.
+It has animations, sounds and interaction, and it uses a number of external [ components](https://github.com/ngokevin/k-frame).
+A-Frame, our VR framework, is build around the concept that everyone can write and share their components for other people to use.
+More about components [here](https://aframe.io/docs/0.5.0/core/component.html) and in the next scene.
+[Awesome A-Frame](https://github.com/aframevr/awesome-aframe) is an extensive listing of components and other resources.
+Contribute to the community if you can.

 ## Third-Party Licenses